Must Have Mixed Media Supplies for the Art Journal

 When choosing watercolor paint, even as a beginner, do not buy super cheap watercolor paint.
 I made that mistake early on in my mixed media practice.
 I hated the look and feel of the cheap watercolor paint and did not enjoy using it.
 Several years later I had the opportunity to use quality watercolor paints in a class and was very impressed on how they added to my creative projects.

 Quality watercolor paints do not have to be extremely expensive.
 When you are starting out, I would suggest purchasing a set of pan watercolors as this is an economical way to try out a range of colors.
-My favorite set is the Sakura Koi Watercolor Field Sketch Box.
+My favorite travel set is the Sakura Koi Watercolor Field Sketch Box.
 This set of watercolors comes with everything you need to start watercolor painting.
 I still bring this set with me on every vacation so that I can sketch and watercolor from anywhere.

 If you have been using watercolor for a while and want to create your own set, purchase a blank watercolor box and individual tubes of watercolor.
 If you are starting out, I would suggest the Winsor and Newton Cotman watercolors.
 They have beautiful pigments and for a student grade paint they work extremely well.
 I have a variety of student grade and professional grade watercolors that I like to use together in my creative projects.